-This course is a detailed study of on-field assessment procedures for emergency care, including head and spinal injuries, obtaining vital signs, stabilizing the injured area, and
+This course is a detailed study of on-field assessment procedures for emergency care, including head and spinal injuries, obtaining vital signs, stabilizing the injured area, and mode of transportation from the field based on the severity of injury.
+Specific injuries associated with female, pediatric, and older athletes are discussed.
+Demonstrations and review of the current literature are featured.

-Prerequisites: ECAD06301 Exercise/Cardiorespiratory Physiology
+Pre-requisites: ECAD06301 Exercise/Cardiorespiratory Physiology